 Take a wild flower hike along Injun Creek trail which starts just behind the Greenbrier ranger station.
 This is a little known trail that meanders along Injun Creek through the old ruins of the Greenbrier settlement.
 Many foundations of the old homes still exist and every year the flowers planted by the early settlers bloom.
 There is also the wreckage of an old sawmill steam engine that crashed into the creek in the early 1900s.

 Bicycle Greenbrier Cove - A great bike ride that is only 2.3 miles east of the JMH office.
-This entrance to the National Park is known well by residents of Gatlinburg as the "locals entrance to the park" because very few tourists know it even exists.
 The ride includes about 5 miles along a pristine, crystal clear river with many scenic stops.
 The JMH staff rates this area as a "must see" freebie.

 Sugarlands Visitor Center and Nature Trail - Plan Your Visit

 Located at Great Smoky Mountains National Park’s main northern entrance two miles south of Gatlinburg along Newfound Gap Road (U.S. 441), Sugarlands is a visitor center you should not miss.
 A free 20-minute orientation motion picture provides an in-depth look at the Smokies and the enormous diversity of plant and animal life in the Park.
 Natural history exhibits include mounted specimens of park animals in recreations of their habitats and reproductions of journals kept by the first park naturalists.
 Ranger talks and slide shows are presented daily from spring through fall.
 If you only have time for one experience in Great Smoky Mountains National Park, visit Sugarlands Visitor Center!